caseykneale/PickingALanguage2020/README.md

 Is there an incentive to offer a **change** to be put in place?
 Is continuous learning a cultural norm?
 Are there selling points to make a change a "net positive" for the people involved in the project?

 **Safety:**
 Is there a culture of psychological safety and merit-based reward systems?
-If not, trying new things can scare people away.
+If not, trying new things can scare people away or make them feel insecure.

 **Risk:**
 Whats the risk of picking "the wrong language"?
 Is it, a total failure for a product, or a slight delay?
 How quickly might that realization be made?